 asynchronous execution functions, and how to work with the results, see the

 Normally, you specify SSL configurations when you create the client (see

-Security for more details), since encryption typically applies to all
+Authentication for more details), since encryption typically applies to all

 requests.
 However, it is possible to configure on a per-request basis, too, if